unicode-org/message-format-wg/exploration/bidi-usability.md

-To prevent _patterns_ from having spillover effects with other parts of a _message_, particularly with _keys_ in a _variant_, it should be possible to bidi isolate a _quoted-pattern_.
+To prevent _patterns_ from having spillover effects with other parts of a _message_, particularly with _keys_ in a _variant_, it should be possible to bidi-isolate a _quoted-pattern_.

 >```
 > .match {$foo :string}